rois-codh/kmnist/README.md

 # Kuzushiji-MNIST
-Repository for Kuzushiji_MNIST, Kuzushiji49, and Kuzushiji_Kanji

-1. Kuzushiji-MNIST, a drop-in replacement for the MNIST dataset (28x28 grayscale pixel, 70,000 images).
+**Kuzushiji-MNIST** is a drop-in replacement for the MNIST dataset (28x28 grayscale, 70,000 images), provided in the original MNIST format as well as a NumPy format.
 Since MNIST restricts us to 10 classes, we chose one character to represent each of the 10 rows of Hiragana when creating Kuzushiji-MNIST.

-2. Kuzushiji-49, as the name suggests, has 49 classes (28x28 grayscale pixel, 266,407 images), is a much larger, but imbalanced dataset containing 48 Hiragana characters and one Hiragana iteration mark.
+**Kuzushiji-49**, as the name suggests, has 49 classes (28x28 grayscale, 266,407 images), is a much larger, but imbalanced dataset containing 48 Hiragana characters and one Hiragana iteration mark.

-3. Kuzushiji-Kanji, an imbalanced dataset of total 3832 characters (64x64 grayscale pixel, 140,426 images), ranging from 1,766 examples to only a single example per class.
+**Kuzushiji-Kanji** is an imbalanced dataset of total 3832 Kanji characters (64x64 grayscale, 140,426 images), ranging from 1,766 examples to only a single example per class.

 The 10 classes of Kuzushiji-MNIST, with the first column showing each character's modern hiragana counterpart.